Thursday, July 30, 2009

 Gotta go.
 More research to do.

-After speaking with the people in the information area, I went out on a tour with this guy, Ron.
+After speaking with the people in the information area, I went out on a tour.
 As it turns out, they are developing 3,000 acres and they are basically making an entire upscale community within the town.
 The large building is a new school that will be opening up this fall.
 They have plans for 4 or 5 subdivisions, a very large park and an outdoor type shopping center (as opposed to a mall-type) with cobble stones and all that.
-The park and shopping center will be built along the 100 mile lake that is recently built and almost full of water.
+The park and shopping center will be built along the 100 square mile lake that is recently built and almost full of water.
 They will have upscale eating places along the boardwalk of the lake.
 They will have a rock maze near the park and a lookout area that you can climb to and can see the downtown of the nearby city.
 The views around this place are awesome and there are tons and tons of trees.
 It is a very pretty area.

 They are building bike and walking trails all across the entire 3,000 acres, including some where you will have the beautiful views and one completely around the lake (not sure how it will go through the shopping area though).
 They are building an amphitheater near the lake and park and they plan to have lots of fun family activities in the park, lake, amphitheater area.